Political Science Club (PSC)

-Vice President: Andrew Green
+Vice President: Katie Caruso

 On November 4, 2015, the Political Science Club invited Sarah Tinney who graduated from Mansfield University with a nursing degree in 2012 to speak about her Peace Corps experience.
 Sarah spent 27 months in Mongolia as a community healthcare specialist.
 Over 60 students came to hear Sarah's presentation.
 She explained to the students how Peace Corps volunteers live simply and among the community that they are helping.
 Her Mongolian hosts were very warm and friendly, despite living in one of the least densely populated areas of the entire world.